2BAD/dice/README.md

 [![Code coverage](https://img.shields.io/codecov/c/github/2BAD/dice)](https://codecov.io/gh/2BAD/dice)
 [![Written in TypeScript](https://img.shields.io/github/languages/top/2BAD/dice)](https://github.com/2BAD/dice/search?l=typescript)

-TypeScript library that allows you to simulate rolling different types and quantities of dice.
-You can easily perform calculations and generate random numbers for use in games, simulations, and more.
+This is a TypeScript library designed to facilitate the computation of dice rolls and random number generation.
+With support for various types and quantities of dice, it allows users to easily perform calculations for use in games, simulations, and other applications.
+Its RPG dice notation parsing capabilities allow users to roll based on specific game rules (e.g., `1d4`, `d6`, `2d6+5`, `1d20-1`).
+Whether building a character generator for a tabletop RPG or developing a gaming application, this utility library is an essential tool for any developer.

 ## Install